laudspeaker/open-source-email-templates/README.md

 In this repo we include some free email templates you can find in our open source project!

+## If this was helpful
+Please give this repo and our main [repo](https://github.com/laudspeaker/laudspeaker) a ⭐

 ## Two free html email templates here

 The follwing 2 emails are included in this repo: